Etiopathogenesis

 • from the 2nd decade, a progressive course occurs due to glomerular and tubular cell damage

-• especially in males, the disease progresses with a gradual decline in glomerular filtration to renal failure with the need for dialysis therapy or renal transplantation, usually in the 4th decade
+• especially in males, the disease progresses with a gradual decline in glomerular filtration to renal failure with the need for dialysis therapy or kidney transplantation, typically in the 4th decade

-• the fate of the transplanted kidney in Fabry disease is good
+• the fate of the transplanted kidney in Fabry disease is generally good

-• the diagnosis is often made by a renal biopsy performed for proteinuria
+• the diagnosis is often made by a renal biopsy performed for the evaluation of proteinuria

 • with conventional fixation of the biopsy material, lipid inclusions in the cells may not be visible